 Hepatitis B Is the Major Etiology of Liver Cancer: Is a Cure Possible?
 Is It Necessary?

 Timothy M. Block, Ph.D., is President and Co-founder of the Hepatitis B Foundation; its research arm, the Baruch S. Blumberg Institute; and the Pennsylvania Biotechnology Center.
 His work, with Baruch S. Blumberg, Anand Mehta, and Raymond Dwek, pioneered the use of glycoproteomics for detection of biomarkers of liver cancer, leading to the use of Golph2/GP73 and core fucosylated serum proteins as risk stratifiers for liver cirrhosis and hepatocellular carcinoma.
 His work with Ying Su led to using “microDNA” detected in the urine as a cancer marker.
 More recently, he and his colleagues (Ju-Tao Guo, Hai-Tao Guo, and Andy Cuconati) have identified small molecule inhibitors of hepatitis B virus, which are in clinical phase human testing today.

 He is the scientific co-founder of several life sciences companies, co-inventor on 20 issued patents and 23 applications, co-author on more than 240 scholarly papers, and was named a “Visionary in Hepatitis” by the World Hepatitis Alliance in 2017.
 He was elected into the U.S. National Academy of Inventors and was awarded an Honorary Degree from the Bulgarian Academy of Medicine.
 He is Adjunct Professor at Geisinger Commonwealth School of Medicine and the University of Pennsylvania School of Medicine.

-Dr. Block will be presenting on Hepatitis B as a major etiology of liver cancer.
+Dr. Block presented on Hepatitis B as a major etiology of liver cancer.

 The Changing Epidemiology of Gastric Cancer in the United States